-Plans for COTTAGE DWELLINGS and associated COTTAGE DWELLING COMMON AREAs shall be provided in conformance with these Rules and Regulations for ACTIVE ADULT NEIGHBORHOODS.
+Plans for COTTAGE DWELLINGs and associated COTTAGE DWELLING COMMON AREAs shall be provided in conformance with these Rules and Regulations for ACTIVE ADULT NEIGHBORHOODs.
 The following site standards shall be met:

 - a.
-COTTAGE DWELLINGs shall not be located in areas where slopes exceed fifteen (15) percent; - b.
-COTTAGE DWELLING COMMON AREAs shall have DWELLING UNITS abutting at least two (2) sides; - c.
-Each COTTAGE DWELLING shall abut and face the COTTAGE DWELLING COMMON AREA without any obstruction, with the exception of existing or proposed trees and landscaped vegetation; - e.d.
-The exclusive use area of COTTAGE DWELLINGs shall have similar linear distance of frontage on the COTTAGE DWELLING COMMON AREA to provide for equity in accessibility to the COTTAGE DELLING COMMON AREA to the extent practicable; - d.e.
+To maintain functional COTTAGE DWELLING COMMON AREAs, COTTAGE DWELLINGs shall not be located on sites where the average slope exceeds ten (10) percent; - b.
+COTTAGE DWELLING COMMON AREAs shall have DWELLING UNITS abutting at least two (2) sides;

+- Each COTTAGE DWELLING shall abut and face the COTTAGE DWELLING COMMON AREA without any obstruction, with the exception of existing or proposed trees and landscaped vegetation; - d.
+The exclusive use area of COTTAGE DWELLINGs shall have similar linear distance of frontage on the COTTAGE DWELLING COMMON AREA to provide for equity in accessibility to the COTTAGE DELLING COMMON AREA to the extent practicable; - e.
 Each COTTAGE DWELLING unit shall include an area of private outdoor space or exclusive use, totaling at least 400 sf per unit.
-Private patios and courtyards may be included in the required space. - e.f.
+Private patios and courtyards may be included in the required space. - f.
 Fencing and Screening may be used to delineate private yards, screen parking areas and structures, refuse and recycling areas, and unit walls.
-However, fencing for screening purposes shall not be placed between COTTAGE DWELLING and the shared COTTAGE DWELLING COMMON AREA.
+However, fencing for screening purposes shall not be placed between COTTAGE DWELLING and the shared COTTAGE DWELLING COMMON AREA and the proposed Homeowners Association documents shall include language prohibiting the use of fencing as a privacy screen between the COTTAGE DWELLING and COTTAGE DWELLING COMMON AREA.